 The easiest way to clean your laptop is to get a cheap aerosol cleaner.
 They only cost a couple of dollars and can be found in most computer or hardware shops.
 Simply spray the aerosol into your computer's fan pipes and your laptop's nooks and crannies every couple of weeks.

 If your laptop hasn't been cleaned in a long time, it may be a little bit too severe to clean out with a simple spray cleaner.
-When this happens, you might want to look at taking the main panel off your laptop case and giving your laptop a more thorough clean.
+When this happens, you might want to look at taking the main panel off your laptop case and giving your laptop a more thorough clean, making sure to clean the touchpad, as well as giving the screen a good cleaning.

 Again, if you are going to do this, you should make sure you follow a good guide.
 It is also critical that you do this in a sterile environment.
 When your laptop's main components are exposed, it can be easy to damage them, and small amounts of static or dust can ruin your laptop.